UWCNuclear/UbuntuSetUp/README.md

 ***Alternative:*** There is a virtual box that comes with Geant4 installed (requires at least 30 Gb of disk space): https://heberge.cenbg.in2p3.fr/G4VM/index.html

-Intel Virtualization Technology might need to be enabled  on Windows 10.
+Intel Virtualization Technology might need to be enabled on Windows.
 Ask Google how :-)